willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/nodebots-e-microcontroladores.md

 ![Installing the Johnny-Five Package](images/image11.png)

 You may notice that we now have some new files in the folder of our project.
-First, the folder `node_modules` was created and inside it we have our package installed successfully.
+First, the folder `node_modules` was created and inside it, we have our package installed successfully.

 ![Listing the folder `node_modules`](images/image22.png)